-• Tackling Congestion / provide alternatives to the private car

-- Maximising use of existing assets / Smarter Management - Ensuring delivery with limited resources to support a low carbon economy and regeneration - Integration /alignment of land use and transport - Quality of life / Social inclusion - Public and Child Safety on Roads Accident reduction schemes, safe routes to schools, safety education, school crossing patrols, accident analysis, road safety plan, bikeability - Regeneration and Jobs Major road schemes, route improvement schemes, alleviating congestion, sustainable transport, highway improvements for new development - Local Economy Traffic Regulation Orders, provision and control of parking on street and off street - Asset management Capital maintenance of highway infrastructure including roads, footways, bridges, and street lighting.
-Transport Asset Management is required to ensure that the transport network is fit for purpose to support long term sustainable economic growth.
-Transport Asset Management will therefore be undertaken in alignment with the council's Highways Asset Management Plan (HAMP), which establishes the condition of the transport assets and the consequent funding requirements to maintain them.
+- Tackling Congestion / provide alternatives to the private car - Maximising use of existing assets / Smarter Management - Ensuring delivery with limited resources to support a low carbon economy and regeneration - Integration /alignment of land use and transport - Quality of life / Social inclusion - Public and Child Safety on Roads Accident reduction schemes, safe routes to schools, safety education, school crossing patrols, accident analysis, road safety plan, bikeability - Regeneration and Jobs Major road schemes, route improvement schemes, alleviating congestion, sustainable transport, highway improvements for new development - Local Economy Traffic Regulation Orders, provision and control of parking on street and off street - Asset management Capital maintenance of highway infrastructure including roads, footways, bridges, and street lighting.
+Transport Asset Management is required to ensure that the transport network fit for purpose, is safe, provides for expeditious movement of traffic and supports long term sustainable economic growth.
+Highways Asset Management will be undertaken in alignment with the council's Highways Asset Management Plan (HAMP), which establishes the condition of the highway assets and the consequent funding requirements to maintain them.
 This will enable appropriate proactive and planned maintenance that can deliver significant benefits, including maximising value for money.

-2.6 Leisure and Cultural Services
+2.6 Neighbourhood Services

 The asset management plan focuses on the development of fewer but higher quality community spaces, buildings and activities.
-There is continued investment in the council's primary green space and parks and in particular Lightwoods Park and House will be significantly renovated with the benefit of successful Heritage Lottery Fund grant and £4 million investment is included in the council's capital programme over the next three years.
+There is continued investment in the council's primary green spaces and parks in particular West Smethwick Park.
+The successful delivery of a Heritage Lottery Fund stage 2 grant of £5.2 million, which includes £550k match funding contribution by the council will see West Smethwick Park benefit from a new Community Pavillion and enhanced greenspace and historical features.